Stay tuned for updates for Step2theU 2024

 This course is designed to provide students with the foundational practices and capabilities needed to read and write academic arguments proficiently.
 Though our focus is on setting you up to be a successful writer in your university courses, the writing practices and capabilities you learn in this class have application outside of the university.
 Students are introduced to strategies, tools, and resources necessary to become successful writers in a range of scholarly and professional contexts.
 They will practice analytic, persuasive, and narrative writing in a number of genres and explore how to do research papers.
 This class is meant to make students feel more comfortable with their own voice and better able to use that voice for the rest of their college career.
 Students will also spend time working on the structure of writing: ways to organize, how to build sentences, and how to write a polished academic paper.
 Learning how to write strong sentences, and well-organized paragraphs, learning how to collaborate, and learning how to write in and with new technologies, learning how to research a problem, learning how to contribute a view point to an ongoing conversation – all of these are behaviors and skills that are required to succeed in most workplaces.

-For their first year participating, students must be a junior at Alta High School who is ready for a challenge, hardworking, motivated, resilient, and dedicated to advancing in higher education.
+For their first year participating, students must be a junior at Alta or Jordan High School who is ready for a challenge, hardworking, motivated, resilient, and dedicated to advancing in higher education.
 They must be interested in starting their college career, maximizing their academic experience, attending and graduating from the University of Utah.
-For their second year participating, students must be a graduating senior at Alta High School and successfully completed Step 2 the U the year before.
+For their second year participating, students must have successfully completed Step 2 the U the year before.

-Once a student has submitted their application to Step 2 the U, a committee of Alta High School and Step 2 the U administration will meet to review all applications.
-Students that applied to the program will receive a email to the one they applied with notifiing them of acceptance or not in early March.
+Once a student has submitted their application to Step 2 the U, a committee of high school and Step 2 the U administration will meet to review all applications.
+Students that applied to the program will receive an email to the one they applied notifiing them of acceptance or not in March.

-Students, their parents and families are required to attend an in-person orientation held at Alta High School.
+Students and their parents and families are required to attend an in-person orientation held at Alta or Jordan High School.
 During orientation, Step 2 the U administration will review program and academic requirements, policies and procedures and answer any questions.
 At orientation, parents and families will also receive important forms that need to be reviewed and signed before their student can register for classes.